Alcántara's 3-run homer in 10th lifts D-backs over Dodgers - NewsBreak

 Dodgers: Travel to face the San Francisco Giants for a three-game series starting Friday night.
 The Dodgers will throw RHP Dustin May (1-2, 4.29 ERA) against Giants RHP Logan Webb (13-8, 2.88).

 Diamondbacks: Host the San Diego Padres for a four-game series starting Thursday night.
 The Padres will start LHP Sean Manaea (7-8, 5.23).
-Arizona RHP Drey Jameson will make his big league debut.
+The D-backs hadn't announced a starter.

 Comments / 0